CadenzaProject/cadenzaproject.github.io/docs/cadenza2/cc2_intro.md

 <Image img={require('../../static/img/cad2/abstract.png')} alt="Cadenza Challenge 2 - CAD2"/>
 Image by <a href="http://monseag.wordpress.com/" target="_blank">Monserrat Arenas Gana</a>

 The Cadenza Challenges are improving music for people with a hearing loss.
-According to The World Health Organization, 430 million people worldwide have a disabling hearing loss.
 Hearing loss causes various problems such as quieter music passages being inaudible, poor and anomalous pitch perception, difficulties identifying and picking out instruments, and problems hearing out lyrics.

+:memo: **CAD2** is part of the [IEEE SPS Challenge Program](https://signalprocessingsociety.org/publications-resources/challenges-and-data-collections)

-The 2nd Cadenza Challenge (CAD2) starting in July 2024 has two tasks:
+The 2nd Cadenza Challenge (CAD2) open from July 2024 has two tasks:

 1. Improving the intelligibility of lyrics for pop/rock music while not harming audio quality.
 The scenario is listening over headphones.
 More details of this task can be found on the [Lyrics Intelligibility](lyrics) page.